cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 ## General

-In this clause, considerations from the ISMS viewpoint in implementing security controls to cryto assets custodians for risks described in clause 8 are described.
+In this clause, considerations from the ISMS viewpoint in implementing security controls to crypto assets custodians for risks described in clause 8 are described.
 They included issues caused by specific characteristics to crypto assets.
 This clause also describes relationship to ISO/IEC 27001:2013 and ISO/IEC 27002:2013 for each consideration.

 ## Consideration on security controls